-

 Recommended Puck‑Prep Procedure for VFiPPs

-Shake grinds in a blind shaker or lidded dosing cup for 3–4 s, flick‑spin dosing cup to loosen grinds, tip into the basket, use a JLeverX multi‑level WDT (or similar) to level, then tamp.
+Almost mandatory for VFiPP: Shake you grinds¹ after grinding, in a blind shaker or lidded dosing cup for 3–4 s, flick‑spin dosing cup to loosen grinds, tip into the basket, use a JLeverX multi‑level WDT (or similar) to level, then tamp.

 Note: shaking inside the basket is not advised.
 Extra small fines stick to the basket base, causing fines segregation and unpredictable flow, which lowers EY.